Haibo-Yang-OSU/homepage/_posts/2020-07-30-blog-post-1-welcome.md

 date: 2020-07-30
 permalink: /posts/2020/07/blog-post-1/
 tags:
-  - cool posts
-  - category1
-  - category2
+  - begining of the post journey.
 ---

 Welcome to my blog posts.